Table of Contents[Hide][Show]

 “Relive the thrills and dangers of America’s earliest space missions and embark on an awe-inspiring journey designed to spark thought about how humans define a hero.
 Experience the dawn of the space age with astronaut pioneers through actual artifacts including a Redstone rocket suspended overhead along with the Sigma 7 capsule and a unique close-up look at the Gemini 9 capsule.
 Learn which qualities define heroes before finding them among those inducted into the U.S. Astronaut Hall of Fame.”

 If you’ve never been to an IMAX theater before, you’ll be in for a treat.
 The IMAX experience takes immersion to the next level.
-Even better, the films are included in the Kennedy Space Center ticket price.
-At the time of this writing, the two films being shown are:
+Even better, there’s no additional cost.
+Currently, the two films are:

 - Asteroid Hunters: A 3D film about asteroids, their cosmic origins and the potential threat they pose to our world.
 Asteroid scientists use cutting-edge tools and techniques to detect and track asteroids, and the technology that may one day protect our planet.
 It’s 40 minutes long and narrated by Daisy Ridley.
 Let me say that again: NARRATED BY DAISY RIDLEY!
 You know….Rey….Skywalker…Star Wars…..I mean….Come ONNNNNN